How Useful Is Garmin’s Solar Charging on the Fenix 7S Pro?

 Overall, the point is that the more you use your watch to track activities and/or play music (which also places a huge drain on the battery), the less impact you’ll see from solar charging.

-I put together a spreadsheet that calculates, based on Garmin’s technical specs, the increase in battery life you can expect in each mode for each watch.
+I put together a spreadsheet that calculates the increase in battery life you can expect to see in different circumstances.
+This is based on Garmin’s published specs.
 Note that battery life is always expressed in days on this chart, so 0.63 days is 15 hours.
-You’ll see that the Fenix 7 Pro and Fenix 7X Pro reap more benefits from solar charging because they have larger batteries to begin with.
+You’ll see that the Fenix 7 Pro and Fenix 7X Pro reap more benefits from solar charging.
+This is because they have larger batteries to begin with.

-A table showing battery life specs for Garmin Fenix 7 Pro in different modes.
+A table showing battery life specs for Garmin Fenix 7 Pro in different modes and the effect of Garmin Fenix 7 solar charging.

 Before you get too excited, though, it’s worth reading the fine print behind these battery life specs.

-According to Garmin, these battery life specs are based on an assumption that you wear your watch all day, that it is exposed to full sunlight, and that you reach a total of 150,000 lux-hours per day.
+According to Garmin, these battery life specs are based on the assumption that you wear your watch all day, that it is exposed to full sunlight, and that you reach a total of 150,000 lux hours per day.

 A lux is a measure of how bright a light is – and its capacity for providing energy through solar charging.
 50,000 lux would yield the max charging capacity for a watch using Garmin’s Power Glass, like the Fenix 7S Pro Solar (source: Garmin).